 We are always interested in hearing from motivated individuals who have an interest in using interdisciplinary methods to investigate chromatin structure and function.
 If you are interested in joining the Bowman lab, contact Andrew Bowman with your CV and a brief overview of your research interests to discuss funding opportunities.

-The University of Warwick has a number of doctoral training partnerships, including the MRC-DTP [link], the MIBTP [link] & the Warwick CDT for Analytical Science, [link] in addition to the Chancellor's International Scholarship [link], the Chancellor's EU Scholarship [link] and others (you can check the University's
+The University of Warwick has a number of doctoral training partnerships, including the MRC-DTP [link], the MIBTP [link] in addition to the Chancellor's International Scholarship [link], the Chancellor's EU Scholarship [link] and others (you can check the University's

 scholarship page [here].